The Confessions Tour (album)

 The Confessions Tour is the second live album by American singer and songwriter Madonna.
 It was released on January 26, 2007, by Warner Bros.
 Records.
 Directed by Jonas Åkerlund, the album chronicles Madonna's 2006 Confessions Tour and includes the full version of the television broadcast special The Confessions Tour: Live from London.
 It was recorded at Wembley Arena during the London dates of the tour, and was released in both CD and DVD format.
 The DVD contains the entire concert and the CD includes thirteen live songs only.
 The album became the first release from Semtex Films, a production company founded by Madonna in 2006.

 The Confessions Tour received generally positive reviews from contemporary critics and won the Best Long Form Music Video category at the 50th Grammy Awards.
 The album reached number one on the official charts in Belgium (Wallonia), Czech Republic, Hungary, Greece, Italy, Mexico, Portugal and Spain and the top-five in most musical markets.
 It received moderate success in her native country, peaking at number fifteen on the U.S. Billboard 200 albums chart.
-The DVD reached the top of the video charts in most of the countries it charted, including markets such Australia, Italy, Spain and the United States.
+The DVD reached the top of the video charts in most of the countries it charted, including Australia, Italy, Spain and the United States.
 Commercially, The Confessions Tour has sold more than 1 million copies worldwide.